notator/ResidentSynthHostTestSite/README.md

 <a id="ornaments"/>
 ##### Ornaments
 An _ornament_ is a series of consecutive notes sent automatically when the synthesizer receives a NOTE_ON message.
-Note that these ornaments are homophonic: A running ornament turns off, and is turned off by, any concurrent notes in the same channel.
+Note that, while ornaments can use mixtures, they are homophonic: An ornament turns notes off that are currently sounding in the channel, and are cut short by incoming NOTE_ONs in the same channel.
 There are two types of ornament: _non-repeating_ and _repeating_:
 When a _non-repeating_ ornament completes, its final note is sustained until the performed NOTE_ON's corresponding NOTE_OFF arrives.
 If the NOTE_OFF arrives before the ornament has completed, the ornament is simply cut short.
 The notes of a _repeating_ ornament are repeated continuously until the performed NOTE_ON's corresponding NOTE_OFF arrives, at which point the ornament stops.